-St. John the Evangelist prohibits students from sharing their foods or beverages with one another during meal or snack times, due to concerns about allergies and other restrictions on some children's diets.
+St. John the Evangelist prohibits students from sharing their foods or beverages with one another during meal or snack times, due to concerns about allergies and other dietary restrictions

 SNACKS

 Students are allowed to bring a healthy snack from home.
 Snack suggestions are given to parents.
 Teachers will monitor snacks of students during snack time.
 If an unhealthy snack is brought by a student, parent contact will be made to encourage healthy alternatives.
 The classroom teacher will also review healthy snacks with students throughout the school year.